What is an "MAI Appraisal" ?

 It is common practice for a client to require an MAI appraiser to complete appraisals of complex real estate transactions as the MAI designation is

 The question is do you need an MAI Appraisal?
-MAI's do all levels of appraisal work,
+(An appraisal completed by an appraiser who holds the MAI Designation) MAI's do all levels of

-If you need an MAI Appraisal, please give us a call, we would be delighted to perform
+If you need an Appraisal completed by an appraiser with the MAI designation, please give us a call, we would be delighted to perform your work.

 David J. Glauber, MAI